99lash/smartvault-api/README.md

 ### ENV config
 - choose only one DATABASE_URL and paste it inside the .env file
 - QUESTION: where's the .env file?
-- you gotta create it first, nikka!
+- you gotta create it first, knee gas!